swcarpentry/DEPRECATED-bc/CONTRIBUTING.md

 [these licenses](LICENSE.md).

-Before beginning anything major, read the [README.md](README.md) file in this directory.
-It explains how this repository is used to create websites for bootcamps.
+Before beginning anything major, please read the [README.md](README.md) file in this directory, which explains how this repository is used to create websites for bootcamps.
-We also recommend that you open an issue in the `swcarpentry/bc` Issue Tracker to get feedback on your ideas and coordinate with other developers.
+We also recommend that you look through [open issues](https://github.com/swcarpentry/bc/issues) and [pull requests](https://github.com/swcarpentry/bc/pulls) to see what other people could use help with, and then open an issue of your own to get feedback on your ideas and coordinate with other developers.

 **Table of Contents**